-- While the rice cooks, halve, peel and chop the onion into small pieces.
+- Halve, peel and chop the onion into small pieces.

 - Peel and grate the garlic (or use a garlic press).

-- In a large bowl, mix the breadcrumbs, 2 tbsp water and ½ tsp salt (double both for 4p).
+- In a large bowl, mix half the breadcrumbs, 2 tbsp water and ½ tsp salt (double all quantities for 4p).

-- Add the beef mince and half the dried Italian herbs (double for 4p).
+- Add the beef mince and dried Italian herbs.